Account Balances

 Example 2

-The ledger balance is 500.00.
+The ledger balance is $500.00 for a debit account.
 There are no pending transactions of any kind.
 Get Balance returns the following:

 "response_data": {